denten/denten.github.io/_includes/CV/06-talks.md

 - "The Hermeneutics of Computer-generated Text."
 Talk by invitation at the "Poetic Critique" conference, Indiana University Global, Berlin on June 27 -- 29, 2019.
+- "Technology and Literary Studies."
+Seminar by invitation to the Rifkind Center for Humanities and the Arts at the City College of New York on March 14, 2019.
 - "Authoring Artificial Intelligence: Chatbots and Story Generators of the 1950--1970s."
   Lecture by invitation at the Human Futures Research Program, Aarhus University, Denmark on January 17, 2019.